UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_22.md

 ### Is this a realistic representation of text data?

-Of course, this is not a great representation of language - We are throwing out everything we know about language and losing a lot of information. - It assumes that there is no syntax and compositional meaning in language.
+Of course, this is not a great representation of language. - We are throwing out everything we know about language and losing a lot of information. - It assumes that there is no syntax and compositional meaning in language.